This article will reveal some easy-to-follow, fail-proof swimming tips for beginners. If you want to get better at swimming, read on…

 6. Take it easy!

+The last one of our swimming tips looks easy, doesn’t it?
 When you start swimming freestyle, it can be an exhilarating feeling.
 You’re full of enthusiasm, and you can’t wait to get into the pool and start burning off some energy!
 This means a lot of new swimmers make the mistake of swimming too fast.

 If your aim is to learn how to swim freestyle more competently, swimming too fast will do you more harm than good.
 You need to be able to spend enough time in the pool at each session to improve the swimming of all the different aspects of your technique.
 If you start off too fast, you won’t have enough energy to take you through the whole session.
 This means you’ll have to leave some of the learning until another day, and your overall progress will be slower.

 It is also essential to start each session gently to give your muscles a chance to warm up.
 If you put too much strain on cold muscles, you can end up with cramps.
 This is something you definitely want to avoid!

 Find out more freestyle swimming tips for beginners

 At Compass Pools Australia, we’re passionate about encouraging a lifelong love of swimming.
 We regularly update our blog with articles about all aspects of swimming and pools to help you get maximum enjoyment out of the sport.

 If you are thinking of investing in a pool and you’re serious about swimming, check out our lap pool range.
 And of course, if you would like any help choosing the perfect pool, our expert team at your local Compass Pools dealership will be glad to advise you!

 How Much would YOUR POOL Cost?

 Fill in your details to find out how much a Compass Pool would cost at your place.
 No obligations!